Beach forecast and tide times explained

 A guide to Met Office beach forecasts and tide times

 The wind directions you can see are relative to the direction the shoreline of the beach faces.
 The arrow shows the compass direction of the wind (where up is north).
-The blue behind the arrow represents the sea, and the green represents the land.
-If the arrow points from blue to green, the wind will be blowing from sea to land (‘onshore’).
-If the arrow points from green to blue, the wind will be blowing out to sea (‘offshore’).
-If the arrow points somewhere between the green and the blue the wind will be blowing across the length of the beach (‘cross-shore’).
+If the arrow points from sea to land, the wind will be blowing from sea to land (‘onshore’).
+If the arrow points from land to sea, the wind will be blowing out to sea (‘offshore’).
+If the arrow points somewhere between the land and the sea, the wind will be blowing across the length of the beach (‘cross-shore’).

 The number is the average wind speed in your chosen units.